 We launched our unique Ladder to Law programme in January 2010 in the London office, in response to the 2009 report by the Panel on Fair Access to the Professions, chaired by Alan Milburn.
-This report recommended that social mobility be improved through every life stage including schools, universities, internship practices and recruitment processes.

 Through our Ladder to Law programme we target local schools outside the traditional 'City' catchment area, reaching out to students of all ethnic backgrounds at schools where a high percentage of the pupils are on free school meals and are likely to be the first in their family to go to university.
 We aim to give them an insight in to what studying law would be like.

 We currently have ten schools involved in the Ladder to Law programme and organise activities with students in Years 10, 11 and 12.
 The programme is tailored to each school and offers a different activity for each year group.

 Year 10 – an interactive debating workshop which is designed to show the students that they already have many of the skills needed to become a solicitor.

 Year 11 – an open day for selected students from each school designed to give a more detailed insight into what being a lawyer involves, and information on the path to becoming a lawyer.